ClimateDataLab/MachineLearningSpecialization/README.md

 # MachineLearningSpecialization
-Jupyter Notebooks for the course
+Jupyter Notebooks for the course material - run notebook from WSL